alanfraneo/svg-composite/README.md

-# svg-composite
+# Create composite SVG file
-Create composite SVGs from icon artboards
+Create composite SVGs from all artboards in the page, for use as icons.